Summit: Mont Blanc 4810m is the highest summit in

 Photo: Climbers

-arriving at the Gouter mountain hut, which is the most
+arriving at the Gouter mountain hut, which is on the most

 popular route choice for our teams.